ferreiro/Medium-Header/Readme.md

 One cool thing I'll implement in the future is the creation of automatic blurred images.
 In the current version, you'll need to process or upload a blurred image in order to works as expected.

-If you're a developer, feel free to use my code.
-And if you have some ideas and feedback, please, open an issue or write me an email: <dividirporcero@gmail.com>.
+You can use my code under MIT license.
+If you have some ideas and feedback, please, open an issue or write me an email: dividirporcero@gmail.com.
 Would be awesome to hear your ideas ;).

 Cheers!.
 Jorge.